MissStrong/ICD2O/Notes/Unit 1/Note 22 - Conditionals (Part 1).md

 ![](../../Images/Conditional2.png)

-If we want the opposite value of a Boolean, we can use the **not operator**, which is the exclamation mark symbol `!`.
+If we want the opposite value of a Boolean, we can use the **NOT operator**, which is the exclamation mark symbol `!`.

 This is a slight modification of the first example.
 This draws a circle where the cursor is, but only when the mouse is NOT pressed down.